 I placed a cast iron skillet on the bottom rack of the oven, and preheated the oven to 400° F. When the oven reached temperature, I filled the cast iron skillet with boiling water to produce the perfect steam environment.
 Then, I popped the Po ‘Boy Rolls into the oven for 20 minutes.
 After 20 minutes, the rolls golden brown and perfectly cooked.
 I placed the rolls on a wire rack to allow them to cool completely.

 I don’t think that there has been a time when I made bread that I didn’t marvel at the result.
 This was no exception!
 I ended up with six New Orleans Po ‘Boy Rolls that had a perfect light crispy crust and fluffy interior.
 I can’t wait to use them for Shrimp Po ‘Boys (stay tuned).
 Laizzez les bons temps rouler – Yum!

 - 1 cup plus 3 Tablespoons (9.5 ounces) filtered water

 - 1 Tablespoon olive oil (0.5 ounces)

 - 1 Tablespoon instant yeast

-- Place all ingredients in the ord22 er listed in the pan of the bread machine.
+Place all ingredients in the order listed in the pan of the bread machine.
 Select dough cycle, and press start.
 If making dough ahead of time, remove as soon as kneading finishes, place in oiled bowl.
 Cover with plastic wrap and refrigerate overnight.
 If making dough for immediate use, allow dough cycle to finish.